syzzzhou/CSCI-596-Project-parallel-computation-of-SVD/README.md

 ### Core of Jacobi Method

-The method transforms the symmetric matrix \( A \) into a diagonal matrix \( A' \), whose diagonal entries are the eigenvalues of \( A A^T \), using a sequence of rotations.
+The method transforms the symmetric matrix A into a diagonal matrix A', whose diagonal entries are the eigenvalues of A A^T , using a sequence of rotations.

-The rotation matrix \( G(i, j, \theta) \) is defined as:
+The rotation matrix G(i, j, θ) is defined as:

 <img width="305" alt="image" src="https://github.com/user-attachments/assets/2299c185-df3e-4ee6-9061-02742148cc20">

-This rotational matrix operates only on the \( i \)-th and \( j \)-th rows/columns to make them orthogonal to each other.
+This rotational matrix operates only on the i-th and j -th rows/columns to make them orthogonal to each other.
 Sequentially, we can make all the columns orthogonal to each other.
 In this way, we would be able to retrieve U* Σ , and our final rotational matrix would be V.

 ---